spring-projects-experimental/spring-boot-thin-launcher/README.md

 jar.dependsOn = [createPom]
 ```

-Instead of or as well as a `pom.xml` you could generate a `thin.properties` using `gradle thinProperties` (the task is always registered by the Thin Gradle plugin but is not exewcuted by default).
+Instead of or as well as a `pom.xml` you could generate a `thin.properties` using `gradle thinProperties` (the task is always registered by the Thin Gradle plugin but is not executed by default).
 By default it shows up in `META-INF` in the built resources, so you need to run it before the jar is built, either manually, or via a task dependency, e.g.

 ```groovy
 jar.dependsOn = [thinProperties]
 ```

-The generated properties file is "computed" (it contains all the transitive dependencies), so if you have that the dependencies from the `pom.xml` will be ignored.
+The generated properties file is "computed" (it contains all the transitive dependencies), so if you have that, the dependencies from the `pom.xml` will be ignored.

 If you look at the jar file produced by the build you will see that it
 is "thin" (a few KB), but executable with `java -jar ...`.